-Majority of Missouri tan salons allow pre-teensFebruary 25th, 2013 in Pediatrics /
+Majority of Missouri tan salons allow pre-teensFebruary 25, 2013 in Medicine & Health / Pediatrics

 A survey of tanning salon operators in Missouri shows that 65 percent would allow children as young as 10 to 12 years old to use tanning beds.
 That's despite evidence that any tanning bed use increases the risk of all skin cancers, including melanoma, the deadliest form of skin cancer, later in life.